-In an effort to achieve the Council mission/purpose, the EAPC will:

-Goal #1: Review and revise college policies and practices.
+In an effort to achieve the Council mission/purpose, the EAPC will: Goal #1: Collaborate with other bodies to review and revise college policies and practices.
 Goal # 2: Facilitate training for students, faculty, staff, and administration.
 Goal #3: Develop and implement college-wide programming related to equity and antiracism.